btbytes/tohray/README.md

 - Write new posts
 - In markdown
+- Edit posts
+- Delete posts
 - Click on the date to see posts written during that *month*.
-- Delete posts
-- Supports multiple users, but I really wrote it for myself.
+- Supports multiple users, but I really wrote it for one user.
 - You can allow users to sign up by giving them the `inviteCode`
 - Export all the feeds from `/export` endpoint.
     - default format is JSON